 3. Add the pumpkin, cook for a few minutes, then add the broth.
 Partially cover and simmer for 20 minutes, or until the pumpkin is tender and cooked through.

 4. Remove the sage leaves.
 Puree the pumpkin mixture in a blender until smooth, using additional broth to thin as you prefer.
 (Alternately, you could pass it through a food mill.)

 5. Serve hot with any combination of garnishes you prefer.
-Some of our favorites: roasted pumpkin seeds and goat cheese; crumbled amaretti biscuits and parmigiano reggiano, salted ricotta and fried sage leaves; homemade bread crumbs or croutons; fresh herbs and a drizzle of cream.By The International Kitchen
+Some of our favorites: roasted pumpkin seeds and goat cheese, crumbled amaretti biscuits and parmigiano reggiano, salted ricotta and fried sage leavesl, homemade bread crumbs or croutons, fresh herbs and a drizzle of cream.